Jcorrieri/MIPS-Converter/README.md

 ## Additional Info

 For the purposes of this project, I have coded the algorithms for converting decimal, binary, and hexadecimal values myself.
 This project utilizes the FlatLaf library.

-## Contributing

-I am not currently looking for any outside contributions.